7i6ht/math2visual/backend/docs/cleanup_setup.md

 ## Overview

+The Math2Visual API generates temporary files in two locations:

+1. **Visualization Output** (`storage/output/`): Temporary SVG files for visualization requests using unique UUIDs to prevent conflicts in parallel requests.
+2. **SVG Generation** (`storage/temp_svgs/`): Temporary AI-generated SVG icons that haven't been confirmed by the user yet.

-The Math2Visual API generates temporary SVG files for each request using unique UUIDs to prevent conflicts in parallel requests.
-These files are not cleaned up immediately after the response to avoid blocking the API.
+These files are not cleaned up immediately to avoid blocking the API.
 Instead, a periodic cleanup job removes old files.

 ## Files